jahwi/bget/docs/readme.txt

 BGET -list -server -usemethod
 Example:
 BGET -list -server -usejs
-Supported methods: JS, VBS, PS, CURL, BITS
+Supported methods: JS, VBS, PS, cURL, BITS
-You can also view the list with less formatting, so you can se the full descriptions.
+You can also view the list with less formatting, so you can see the full descriptions.
 Usage:
 BGET -list -server -usemethod -full
 Example:
 BGET -list -server -usejs -full
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.
+It is possible to sort the script list got from the server by use of the -only and -sortby switches.
+	[i] -only: lists scripts that match a certain criteria, e.g. category, author, date, and name.
+		For example, you can list only scripts that have the field author as "Jahwi" by typing:
+		BGET -list -server -only author jahwi
+		Additionally, you can use the -full switch to display slightly unformated output.
+		BGET -list -server -only jahwi -full
+	[ii] -sortby: sorts output by different criteria e.g. category, author, date, and name.
+		For example, to sort the script list by category:
+		BGET -list -server -sortby category
+		Like with the -only switch, the -full switch can be used as well to display slightly unformated output.
+		BGET -list -server -sortby category -full

 [G] -Upgrade:
 Updates bget to the latest version